 Coaches and Buses

 National Express connects most UK cities at prices typically 40–70% cheaper than rail.
 FlixBus has expanded aggressively on the busiest corridors since 2021.
-Megabus offers genuinely extraordinary fares (£1–5) on many routes if booked far in advance.
+Megabus offers competitive fares (typically from £8 in advance, with occasional sale fares as low as £1) on many routes.
 Journey times are significantly longer than rail, but the savings are substantial.
 The Oxford Tube (London to Oxford) runs every 10–12 minutes at peak times and is often the most convenient and affordable way to reach Oxford from London.

 Accommodation: From £15 a Night